matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/3 Verification vs Validation.md

 | Evaluating a work product, component or system to determine whether it meets requirements set | Evaluating a work product, component or system to determine whether it meets the user needs and requirements |
 | Is the product built according to specification?                                              | Is the product fit for the purpose (does it solve the problem?)                                              |

-## Verification vs Validation - Visualized
+## Verification vs Validation - Visualised
 ![image1.png](assets/image1.png)